 In 2019, the Conservative Party vote was the margin of victory in many important races including the flipping of several County Legislatures and Towns including Hempstead, the largest town in the United States.
 Additionally, enrolled members of the Conservative Party enjoyed victories ranging from State Supreme Court to Town Councils, making 2019 a banner year.

-The 2019-20 Legislature includes 24 State Senators and 46 Assembly Members with Conservative Party designation.
-The 116th Congress includes five Representatives from New York State who ran with conservative designation.
-Statewide the Party has forged strong links to the Republicans and Democrats of compatible views and has helped prevent a complete leftward drift of state government.
-On the national level, we are affiliated with the American Conservative Union.
-Although we are not formally affiliated with any other national conservative organization, we are recognized as the influential New York branch of the American conservative movement and maintain a close and cordial relationship with conservative organizations and public officials in other states and Washington, D.C.
+In recent years, statewide, the Party has forged strong links to Republicans and a few Democrats with compatible views and has helped prevent a complete leftward drift of state government.
+Although we are not formally affiliated with any national conservative organizations, we are recognized as the influential New York branch of the American conservative movement and maintain a close and cordial relationship with conservative organizations and public officials in other states and Washington, D.C.

 President Ronald Reagan stated; “The Conservative Party has established itself as a preeminent force in New York Politics and an important part of our political history.”